Deep Learning in steganography and steganalysis from 2015 to 2018: The different steps of the convolution module

 \subsection{Pooling}

-The pooling operation is to calculate the {\it average} or the {\it maximum} in a local neighborhood.
+The pooling operation is used to calculate the {\it average} or the {\it maximum} in a local neighborhood.
 In the field of classification of objects in images, the maximum pooling guarantees a local invariance in translation when recomputing the features.
-That said, in most steganalysis networks, it is preferred to use average pooling to preserve stego noise which is very low power.
+That said, in most steganalysis networks, it is preferred to use average pooling to preserve stego noise which is of very low power.
+Figure \ref{fig:pool} illustrates the two pooling operations.

 Moreover, pooling is often coupled to a down-sampling operation (when the {\it stride} is greater than 1) to reduce the size (i.e., the height and width) of the resulting {\it feature map} compared to feature maps from the previous block.
 For example, in Yedroudj-Net (see figure \ref{fig:yed-net}), blocks 2, 3, and 4, reduce by a four-factor the size of the input feature maps.
-We can consider the pooling operation, accompanied by a stride greater than 1, as a conventional sub-sampling with preliminary low-pass filtering.
-This is useful for reducing the memory occupancy in the GPU.
+We can consider the pooling operation, accompanied by a stride greater than 1, as conventional sub-sampling with preliminary low-pass filtering.
+This is useful for reducing the amount of used-memory in the GPU.
 This step can also be perceived as denoising, and from the point of view of the signal processing, it induces a loss of information.
 It is probably better not to sub-sample in the first blocks as it was initially highlighted in \cite{Pibre2016}, set up in Xu-Net \cite{Xu2016a}, Ye-Net \cite{Ye2017}, Yedroudj-Net \cite{Yedroudj2018_Net}, and evaluated again in SRNet \cite{Boroumand2018_SRNet}.